FIRST AID COURSE SYDNEY

 In many cases, providing immediate assistance helps in speeding up a person’s recovery.
 The health of a casualty can also deteriorate very rapidly if they don’t receive First Aid immediately.
 Unfortunately, many people do suffer long-term or even life-long disabilities simply because they either did not get First Aid at all, or didn’t get it soon enough.

-By learning First Aid, you’ll be equipping yourself with precious knowledge and skills that could make all the difference in being able to save the life of someone at work or at home.
+By completing a First Aid Course, you’ll be equipping yourself with precious knowledge and skills that could make all the difference in being able to save the life of someone at work or at home.
 In less serious cases it can be the difference in being able to assist in preserving someones quality of life.

 Entry requirements are pretty simple.
-Students need to be at least 14 years of age to attend our courses.
+Students need to be at least 14 years of age to attend our first aid courses.

 It is for the same reason that we require all students, regardless of age, to have the physical ability to administer resuscitation by performing uninterrupted CPR while kneeling on the floor for two minutes.
 Students who are under the age of 18 are required to provide signed parental/guardian consent at enrolment.